biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  *  Dalrymple, R.L., Kemp, D.J., Flores-Moreno, H., Laffan, S.W., White, T.E., Hemmings, F.A., Tindall, M. and Moles, A.T. (in press) Birds, butterflies and flowers in the tropics are not more colorful than those in higher latitudes.
+(Global Ecology and Biogeography)[http://dx.doi.org/10.1111/geb.12368].

   *  Sanginés-Franco, C., Luna-Vega, I., Contreras-Medina, R., Espinosa, D., Tejero-Díez, J.D and Rivas G. (2015) Diversity, endemism and conservation of ferns (Polypodiales) in the Mexican Mountain Component.
 [Journal of Mountain Science, 12, 891-904](http://dx.doi.org/10.1007/s11629-014-3070-9).

 #### 2015 ####